Posted on Thursday 17 March 2022

 The charities found that as well as some young people falling through the cracks and still facing cancer alone, some felt that it was the lack of consistency and clarity around what they could and could not do at hospitals that was hard to navigate.

-Guidance produced by Young Lives vs Cancer and Teenage Cancer Trust aims to support young people with cancer through the process, especially if trying to do it on their own.
-This guidance has been shared amongst NHS Trusts, but should go further.
-The charities would like all NHS Trusts to follow this guidance, allowing young people aged 13-25 to have someone with them, where possible, when attending appointments and receiving treatment.
+Guidance produced by Young Lives vs Cancer and Teenage Cancer Trust aimed to support young people with cancer through the process, especially if trying to do it on their own.
+This guidance was shared amongst NHS Trusts.

 Helen Gravestock, Associate Director of Policy, Influencing and Voice at Young Lives vs Cancer, said: “For many, life may seem to be getting back to some sort of normality, yet young people with cancer up and down the UK continue to go to hospital alone.
 The picture may have improved across the UK since the toughest restrictions last year but there are still young people hearing they have cancer, going for treatment and follow-up appointments without a hand to hold.
 It’s not right.